Travel Guide to Denmark

 Denmark consists of a large peninsula, Jutland (Jylland) and many islands, most notably Zealand (Sjælland), Funen (Fyn), Vendsyssel-Thy, Lolland, Falster and Bornholm, as well as hundreds of minor islands often referred to as the Danish Archipelago.
 It has a long coastline and a seafaring tradition going back to its Viking roots which make for an interesting heritage and culture for visitors.

-What to see in Denmark
+Places to visit in Denmark

 Copenhagen has its own page - Copenhagen